cybozu-go/coil/v2/e2e/README.md

 Health probe servers can be tested by checking Pod readiness.

-Reconciler for BlockRequest in `coil-controller`, gRPC server in `coild`, and routing table setup in `coil-router` can be tested together by checking if Pods on different nodes can communicate each other.
+Reconciler for BlockRequest in `coil-ipam-controller`, gRPC server in `coild`, and routing table setup in `coil-router` can be tested together by checking if Pods on different nodes can communicate each other.